 While physical abuse may leave visible scars, other kinds of abuse leave scars no less damaging.
 While often understudied, emotional abuse causes as much harm as other forms of abuse, and can have long term effects.
 The effects of emotional abuse in homeschooling situations are compounded by the fact that homeschooled children who are verbally or emotionally abused—told they are stupid or worthless, yelled at and berated, or otherwise manipulated or controlled—may have nowhere to go for respite or for a break from their abuse.
 In some cases, they may have no one in their lives to contradict the abusive and manipulative messages they receive from their parents, or to provide them with some sense of stability or normalcy.
 They also may not understand what is normal or acceptable behavior for a parent, as they may not have healthy examples to compare their parents’ behavior to or anyone telling them that what is happening to them is not normal or okay.

 Some children are homeschooled by parents with untreated mental health conditions, or parents who are unstable or explosive.
 When children are homeschooled by narcissistic parents, the already devastating results of having a narcissistic parent can be intensified.
 The same is true when children are homeschooled by parents who are unpredictable or have anger management problems.
 Remember, children who are homeschooled do not get a break, and may not have access to any space that is not dictated and controlled by their parents.
-Spending every minute of every day with an unstable, explosive, or narcissistic parent can do incredible damage to a child’s mental health and emotional well-being at a time when they are still developing psychologically.
+Spending every minute of every day with an unstable, explosive, or narcissistic parent, and having that person represent a child’s only access to education, can do incredible damage to a child’s mental health and emotional well-being at a time when they are still developing psychologically.

 Homeschooling gives abusive parents the ability to deprive their children of food or lock them up in a way they could not if their children attended school.
 In some cases, children have been starved to death or kept in their rooms for years.
 In our years of research on this issue, we have found that cases where school-aged children are starved to death are almost always homeschool cases.
 After all, teachers are trained to notice and report children who are constantly hungry, and free lunch programs provide needed sustenance for children who might otherwise go without food.
-Homeschooled children to not have access to these protective factors.
+Homeschooled children do not have access to these protective factors.
+In fact, one homeschooled boy attributed his survival of extreme food deprivation to the meals he had received in public school prior to being homeschooled.
 The story is similar for confinement: children who attend public school by definition cannot spend their entire lives locked in a room or chained to a bed, but homeschooling gives parents precisely this level of control.

 There are stories of homeschooled children locked in cages, forced to wear shock collars, or bound with zip-ties.
 There are stories of homeschooled children chained to their beds, severely malnourished, and starved to death.
 Access to food is wielded as a weapon, and physical restraint becomes a means to intimidate and control.
 Children homeschooled by abusive parents have died of starvation or been found so malnourished that their growth is permanently and significantly stunted.
 Some parents put locks or alarms on their refrigerator or kitchen cupboards.
 In some cases children have been kept in cages at night, locked in their rooms with a bucket to relieve themselves,imprisoned in a bathroom for months, or allowed out of their rooms for only one meal each day.
-There are also plenty of cases that are less severe than these but still incredibly damaging to children’s health and well-being.
+On the flip side, some homeschooling parents deprive their children of access to clothing and shelter, forcing them to live outdoors and putting them at risk of death from hypothermia.
+Though not all cases of food deprivation and imprisonment are this severe, even short-term deprivation of basic life necessities is still incredibly damaging to children’s health and well-being.
 When it comes to both physical confinement and access to food, abused homeschooled children are at the mercy of their parents.

 Even apart from the controlling cult-like or totalistic family, some homeschooled children may experience social isolation or have little opportunity to interact with individuals outside of their families.
 Social isolation has been found to be a contributing factor to child abuse.
 Sometimes social isolation is extreme, and the discovery of heinous abuse or fatality in a homeschooling family is followed by the revelation that none of the neighbors had ever seen the children in question.
-There are some cases where homeschooled children have been so isolated that they developed their own language or only spoke in grunts.
+There are some cases where homeschooled children have been so isolated that they developed their own language or only spoke in grunts; children have been so deprived of socialization that they did not know how to eat an apple or use a crosswalk.
 Social isolation can also be harmful at much less extreme levels.
 Children who only leave the house a few times a week, or who have a limited number of friends, may find themselves socially stunted.
 In some cases, these children may develop social phobias that affect them for the rest of their lives or require therapy to overcome.

 In some cases, adopted children who face abuse at the hands of their homeschooling parents were brought from overseas.
 These children’s backgrounds are often especially traumatic, involving war or long-term stays in orphanages.
 Adopted children, and most especially adopted children from overseas, may need special treatment and adjustment that their adoptive parents may not be properly prepared for.
 This is not a distinctly homeschooling issue.
 However, adopted children who are homeschooled may have a more limited support network than those who attend school.
 Some fundamentalist Christian leaders have encouraged overseas adoption as part of families’ Christian mission to the extent that they have created what might be called “orphan crazes” among their followers.
 Some of these families may be unprepared for or unaware of the challenges of international adoption, and some of these adoptions have ended up failing while others have ended in abuse.
 In some cases parents may start out honestly wanting to do their best, but end up becoming abusive.
 Ignorance can be as damaging as malice.